 Our first night in China we ate kung pow chicken, chicken Teriyaki, Peking duck, steamed broccoli, white rice, sweet and sour pork, and fried rice.
 We were so disappointed.
 Later, we learned Chinese order Americanized Chinese dishes at restaurants because this kind of food is not prepared at home.
-We were glad to eat at authentic Chinese restaurants the remainder of our trip.
+We were glad to eat at authentic Chinese restaurants and home cooked meals the remainder of our trip.

 The seafood is fresh.

 Waiting for our meals at an authentic Chinese noodle restaurant for lunch, I walked to the counter a few from our table to order drinks.
-While waiting to pay, I hear a loud splash followed by a squeal from our table.
-I look just in time to see a man’s hand emerging from the fish tank grasping a large, flopping fish before disappearing back into the kitchen.
+While waiting to pay, I heard a loud splash followed by a squeal from our table.
+I looked just in time to see a man’s hand emerg from the fish tank grasping a large, flopping fish before disappearing back into the kitchen.

 Beverages are frequently served warm.

-Finally arriving at our Beijing hotel after two days of travelling, we were shocked to open our mini fridges and find warm beer, water, and soda.
+Finally arriving at our Beijing hotel after 2 days of travelling, we were shocked to open our mini fridge and find warm beer, water, and soda.
 Throughout our trip, many restaurants, markets, and stands served us beer and water at room temperature.